-Staff: Mr Quinton, Mrs Weir & Mr Jones
+Staff: Mr Quinton, Mrs Weir

 Broad General Education

-• National 5 Computing Science
+National Qualification in Computing Science

 The range of software learners are exposed to in our courses is extensive.
 Much of the software used is open source, and available to download from the Internet.

-Current software used in our courses:
+Some of the software used in our courses

 • Serif Suite - video editing, graphics and animation, web design